dfong0530/InstaGPT/README.md

 I wanted something fun to do for the weekend, and thought it would be cool way for non-programmers to interact with my project.

-In the future, I plan on scheduling this on crontab and letting my instagram followers from my main account interact with it.
-I plan on keeping it up until, my account gets banned = ).
+Currently the script is scheduled on crontab.
+I plan on letting my instagram followers mess with it until my account gets banned = ).

 ---